-BMP Category Action Items Progress Report Updates (March 2018 - Aug 2019) PCR Supplement (Adapted from Appendix A of the Gun powder Creek Watershed Plan Supplement) 9.
+Table 2.3 cont.
+BMP Category Action Items Progress Report Updates (Sept 2019 - Aug 2020) PCR Supplement (Adapted from Appendix A of the Gun powder Creek Watershed Plan Supplement) 9.
 IDDE Program Implementation a) Continue to implement the MS4 IDDE programs in SD1 and Florence Storm Water Service Areas.
 (9a) Implementation of the MS4 IDDE programs in the Florence and SD1 Service Area continued.
-(9b) Three illicits were found and b) Document and track eliminated illicit discharges associated with wastewater (failing septics, broken laterals, etc.) eliminated in the Florence Service Area.
-No illicits were found withi the SD1 Service Area of the South Fork Gunpowder Subwatershed during this reporting period.
-10. Sanitary Improvements a) Continue to implement the CMOM program in the SD1 service area (10a,b) Over 3,100 feet of sanitary sewer and 16 sanitary structures b) Document all repairs, improvements and upgrades for the sanitary system within the watershed were inspected and/or maintained during this reporting period.
+(9b) Three illicits were found and • b) Document and track eliminated illicit discharges associated with wastewater (failing septics, broken laterals, etc.) eliminated in the Florence Service Area.
+No illicits were found within the SD1 Service Area of the South Fork Gunpowder Subwatershed during this reporting period.
+10. Sanitary Improvements a) Continue to implement the CMOM program in the SD1 service area (10a,b) Over 45,700 feet of sanitary sewer and 8 sanitary structures b) Document all repairs, improvements and upgrades for the sanitary system within the watershed were inspected and/or maintained during this reporting period.

-\GCWI - Gunpowder Creek Watershed Initiative, BCCD - Boone County Conservation District, NKHD - Northern Kentucky Health Department, NRCS - Natural Resources Conservation Service, SD1 - Sanitation District No. 1 of Northern Kentucky, NKU - Northern Kentucky University, KDFWR- Kentucky Department of Fish and Wildlife Resources
+^{}GCWI - Gunpowder Creek Watershed Initiative, BCCD - Boone County Conservation District, NKHD - Northern Kentucky Health Department, NRCS - Natural Resources Conservation Service, SD1 - Sanitation District No. 1 of Northern Kentucky, NKU - Northern Kentucky University, KDFWR- Kentucky Department of Fish and Wildlife Resources, FILO - Fee In Lieu of, CMOM - Capacity, Management, Operations and Maintenance

-Figure 2.3.2: Gateway College Boone Campus rehabilitated swale
+Figure 2.3.2: Enlarged Area of the Onsite Wastewater Project